 Maintain a regular sleep schedule

 I’m pretty good at this for the most part.
-I go to bed ridiculously early (think 8pm) and wake up around 3am.
-It’s weird, but I’ve always been a morning person and it works for me.
-Things get thrown off when I work night shifts, but I’ve found that if I split my quetiapine dose and take 300mg at around 4:30pm and then the other 300mg in the morning, I’m able to sleep for a few hours before work and then a few more hours when I get home.
+I go to bed ridiculously early (think 6pm) and wake up around 3am.
+It’s weird, but I’ve always been a morning person and somehow it works for me.
+Things would get thrown off when I worked night shifts, but I was able to figure out a way to time my meds so I could sleep a half-decent amount.

 Don’t stay in bed awake